corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 You should now be connected to the remote VM.
 Try a few simple shell commands to confirm you're connected.

 The preferred method of connecting is with SSH keys.
 This removes the need to provide a username and password every time, is more secure and is easier to administrate.

+If you don't have an SSH key you can set one up following [this guide](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)

-(If you've forgotten how to setup an SSH key please follow [this guide](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key), following only the four steps under "Generating a new SSH key").
+* Only follow the "Generating a new SSH key" section
+* For the purposes of the workshop we suggest you do not use a password on your key (leave it blank)

 You should add your **public key** on a new line of the `authorized_keys` file on the remote VM.